 Punitive damages focus on punishing the doctor who committed medical malpractice, as opposed to helping the victim recover.
 The jury will assign punitive damages if it believes that the doctor was intentionally or egregiously harmful and deserves punishment beyond the amounts from the general and special damages.

-Medical malpractice involves complex matters of state law and analysis of good medical practice.
+Medical malpractice cases involve complex matters of state law and analysis of good medical practice.
 As such, it can be very challenging to take on by yourself.
-A Nassau County medical malpractice lawyer from our law offices has experience proving medical negligence and know how to appropriately handle these types of cases.
+A Nassau County medical malpractice lawyer from our law offices has experience proving medical negligence and knows how to appropriately handle these types of cases.

 Medical malpractice may involve high damages arising from expensive medical bills and general damages such as physical pain and suffering, emotional anguish, and loss in life quality.
 If you’ve been a victim of medical malpractice, you could benefit from legal representation and help with the process of filing these types of claims.

-Generally, hiring a medical malpractice attorney from our Garden City law office helps for a few reasons:
+Generally, hiring a Nassau County medical malpractice attorney from our Garden City law office helps for a few reasons:

 The medical malpractice attorneys at Rosenberg & Gluck, L.L.P. have worked broadly within the scope of medical malpractice, handling many different types of claims.
-Whether your injury stemmed from a Nassau County doctor’s failure to diagnose or a nurse’s neglect in monitoring the birth of a child, we can help you with many forms of malpractice.
+Whether your injury stemmed from a Nassau County, NY doctor’s failure to diagnose or a nurse’s neglect in monitoring the birth of a child, we can help you with many forms of malpractice.
 Call today for a free consultation with our experienced Nassau County medical malpractice lawyers.